davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

 4.4.1
 -----

-- [ ] Paragraph 1, typo: "contained into one intersection polygon" should be "contained in one of the intersection polygons"
+- [x] Paragraph 1, typo: "contained into one intersection polygon" should be "contained in one of the intersection polygons" ✅ 2025-01-20
+	🔼 We have fixed this typo

 - [ ] The reference to (what I assume is) CLRS listed in the References section is incorrectly written.
 Also CLRS is too general so probably not needed here.
 Stabbing ray approach described might have robustness issues - are those significant enough to cause some form of instability in the simulation?